horuslabsio/Starknet-Scaffold/docs/src/chapter_2/subchapter_1.md

 ## Installation Methods

-1. Using the `create-starknet-app` tool (recommended).
+1. Using the `create-starknet-app` executable (recommended).
 2. Cloning the repository from GitHub.

-### Method One: Using `create-starknet-app` tool.
+### Method One: Using `create-starknet-app` executable.

 The recommended way to start with Starknet-Scaffold is by using the `create-starknet-app` command.
-This method allows you to choose between different boilerplate types based on your project.
-This method is more recommended for users.
+This method allows you to choose between different boilerplate types based on your project needs.

-1. Run the initialization command
+1. Run the executable

     Open your terminal and run one of the following commands depending on your desired setup:

-   * For a project with a full debugging suite:
+   * For a project that needs to utilize our full debugging suite:
      ```
      npx create-starknet-app my-app debugger
      ```

-   * For a project with frontend UI components:
+   * For a project that only needs customizable out-of-the-box UI components:
      ```
      npx create-starknet-app my-app basic
      ```